-- 1½ teaspoons agave syrup
+- 1 tablespoon agave syrup

-- 6 cilantro leaves
+- 12 cilantro leaves

 - 4 ounces tequila blanco

-- 1 ounce fresh lime juice
+- 2 ounces fresh lime juice

-- Chili Margarita Salt
+Chili Margarita Salt

-Add tequila and lime juice, fill with ice, secure lid, and shake vigorously until thoroughly chilled.
+Add tequila and lime juice, fill shaker with ice, secure lid, and shake vigorously until thoroughly chilled.

 In a shallow bowl or plate combine salt and chili lime seasoning.
 Run a lime wedge around the rim of two rocks glasses; dip in salt mixture to rim glasses with salt.